Kenadia/do-flask/README.md

 # do-flask

-Starter kit to run a Flask server on DigitalOcean.
+Starter kit to run a Flask app on DigitalOcean.